shumwaymark/sentinelcam/README.rst

 Camwatcher design
 -----------------

-A first draft of the **camwatcher** functionality is up and running.
+A working draft of the **camwatcher** functionality is up and running.
 In its current state, this is best evaluated as an early working proof of concept.
 The diagram below presents a high-level design sketch.

 .. image:: docs/images/CamWatcher.png
    :alt: Sketch of early camwatcher design

-This design exploits two modifications made to the **imagenode** module: log and video publishing over ZMQ as configurable options.
+This design exploits two enhancements made to the **imagenode** module: log and video publishing over ZMQ as configurable options.

 Logfile publishing serves two purposes.
 It first allows error and warning conditions to be